harutofujihara/mutable-segtree/README.md

 # mutable-segtree

-An implementation of IMMUTABLE segment tree in scala.
+An implementation of segment tree in scala.

 ## Test
 ```